 Hypothermia is often caused by exposure to cold weather or immersion in a cold body of water.
 It can also be caused by ongoing exposure to indoor temperatures below 50 F (10 C).
 You could be at increased risk if you're also exhausted or dehydrated.

-Signs and symptoms of hypothermia include:
+Signs and symptoms of hypothermia usually develop slowly and may include:

-- Slurred speech
+- Slurred speech or mumbling

 - Slow, shallow breathing

-- Loss of coordination
+- Clumsiness or lack of coordination

 - Confusion or memory loss

-- Bright red, cold skin (infants)
+- Bright red, cold skin (in infants)